adamchainz/techblog/_drafts/a-job-schedule-in-python.markdown

 categories:
 ---

-![Clock clock clock clock clock clock clock clock]
-({{ site.baseurl }}/assets/2014-08-06-portrait-of-time.jpg)
+![Clock clock clock clock clock clock clock clock clock clock clock clock clock] ({{ site.baseurl }}/assets/2014-08-06-portrait-of-time.jpg)

 I was recently tasked with keeping the various repeating jobs running for our data scientists at YPlan.
-They have a number of relatively small nightly tasks to be run, such as creating summary tables of the day's various activity logs, pulling in data from third party services, and so on.
+They have a number of nightly or weekly jobs to be run, such as creating summary tables of the day's various activity logs, pulling in data from third party services, and so on.